Walter Giffen: Controversy over Australian selection

 of very good batting and when he did not have success in England, "nobody was more surprised than myself, for I had always thought that he would acquit himself well on English grounds."

 Personal

 In 1896 it was reported that Giffen was an owner of the lucrative "Lucky Hit" gold mine near Blumberg in the Adelaide Hills as well as working in the mine.
 While there Giffen continued to play cricket, including scoring 150* and 150 for Blumberg Cricket Club against Mount Pleasant and Mount Torrens respectively.
+It was reported in 1933 he still was practising on Unley Oval and could still hit the ball hard at age 71.

-He worked for the South Australian Gas Company for nearly 50 years.
+He worked for the South Australian Gas Company for nearly 50 years and died at home in North Unley aged 87.